SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Make people feel valued, make people feel that they made a difference by being there.
 Because very often people do feel left out and like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.
 - The one on one interaction could be about anything, doesn't have to be about feedback on their speech, but whatever they feel about everything.
-- The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the debsoc.
+- The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the Debsoc.

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.